cornellpolicygroup/empirical-manual/content/08-01-00-Statistical-Primer.md

 ## Overview:

-This primer on statistics will present a brief review of foundational statistical concepts of relevant to causal inference and empirical research.
+This primer on statistics will present a brief review of foundational statistical concepts relevant to causal inference and empirical research.
 The topics presented include:

 - Populations & Samples
 - Measures of Central Tendency